cbaldie/fastai-v2-build/README.md

 ### run this in your linux machine - ubuntu user
 .
-This takes about 20 minutes to build and uses 12Gb of disk
+This takes about 20 minutes to build and uses 12Gb of disk - create a new p2.xlarge instance with 40Gb disk
 1. wget "https://raw.githubusercontent.com/cbaldie/fastai-v2-build/master/build-ubuntu16-04-python3-6-3-pytorch.sh" -O "build-ubuntu16-04-python3-6-3-pytorch.sh"
 2. bash build-ubuntu16-04-python3-6-3-pytorch.sh
 3. enter your password into the command line